DetGuy/Proiect_echipa5/README.md

 # BACKLOG

 MUST:
-- Integrarea API-uirlor Amadeus si Google Maps
+- Integration of the Amadeus and Google Maps APIs
-- conversie valutara(pentru aceasta aplicatie orice moneda este schimbata in euro)
+- currency conversion(change everything to euro)
-- Validare date utilizator
+- Data user validation

 SHOULD:
-- Afisare rating hotel
+- Display hotel rating
-- Afisare cea mai apropiata statie
+- Show the nearest public transport station
-- Un fisiera (de preferat .txt) in care sa fie salvat istoricul de cazari
+- Save booking history to a file (preferably .txt)
-- Tratarea erorilor intr-un mod elegant
+- Handle errors gracefully and informatively

 COULD:
-- Notificari reduceri
+- Offer notifications and alerts
-- Sugestii turistice pentru orasul pe care dorim sa il vizitam
+- Tourist suggestions for the selected city

 # Implementation roadmap for requirements